booscaaa/cleanv/README.md

-The initial structu of vue app code like this:
+The initial struct of vue app code like this:

 ![Struct1](../master/assets-readme/struct1.png?raw=true)